Village Montessori School takes tremendous pride in our staff of quality teachers and professionals.

 Her hobbies include singing, writing and composing music, volunteering through church, and currently a soloist for a state wide choir.
 She is married and has two adult children, both of whom attended Montessori through 8th grade.

-Lindsay Hill started working at Village Montessori in 2011 in the Lower Elementary classroom.
+Lindsay Hill came to Village Montessori in 2011 as an assistant in the Lower Elementary classroom.
 She received her BA in Applied Linguistics in the Summer of 2015.
 Starting in the Fall of 2015 she began working in the Adolescent program instructing Language related subjects including: English, Reading, Writing, and Poetry.
 In 2016, Lindsay became certified in AMI Montessori Orientation to Adolescent Studies in Ohio, which led her to the lead teacher position in the Adolescent Program at VMS.

 Patricia Craft-Heuer has been an AMI trained Montessorian since 1984.
 Before taking the Montessori training Patricia received a Master’s Degree in Sociology with a concentration in family counseling.
 She taught several years in the Chicago area before moving to Atlanta and founding a Montessori School at Cross of Life Lutheran Church in Roswell.

 She left that school in good hands and moved on to be Director of Admission at First Montessori in Atlanta.
 She spent time working as the Administrator of the Montessori Training Institute for Primary training, IMTI with Joen Bettmann, in Atlanta before joining us at VMS.
 Recently, she completed her AMI Consultant training is a now a certified AMI consultant in addition to her work as Director at VMS.